Mksk-www/Feature-me/README.md

 input : keyboard and mouse

-Browser : Latest browser (recommended: Chrome and Firefox.
+Browser : Latest browser and JavaScript ES6 avaliable (recommended: Chrome and Firefox.
 IE is not supported)

 Network : network connection(to load resources)